khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 - Specifications and actions should be determined by [the Growth team](https://about.gitlab.com/handbook/product/categories/#growth-section).
 If implementing a solution for this empty state region, collaborate with the Growth Product Designer and Product Manager.

-Todo: Add specifications for Higher Tier empty state region.
+<admonition type="todo">Add specifications for Higher Tier empty state region.</admonition>

-Todo: Add content for Higher Tier empty state region.
+<admonition type="todo">Add content for Higher Tier empty state region.</admonition>

 ### Empty search results